MySmile/sfchat/docs/source/Database.rst

     * - chats.status
       - "draft", "ready", "closed"
       - Chat status.
-It should be one of the list
+It should be one of the list.
       -

     * - chats.use_tokens